BrucesHobbies/flowMaster/README.md

     python3 flowMaster.py

+# Validation
+To verify that flowMaster was working correctly, I used the city water meter to my house.
+Since the water filter runs at unpredictable times, I set up a USB webcam above my city water meter to take a time lapse series of photos of the water meter using the script camera.sh which was called from crontab every 5 minutes.
+The water meter was in close agreement with the flow meter.
+This was multiple comparisons but not at wide range of flow rates, nor did I sample a statistically large number of units.
+I was pleased with the results that the flow meter more than met my expectations.

 # Plotting the Log File
 flowMaster.csv is the log file for the water quantity consumed and flow rate.
 Comma Separated Variable (CSV) files that can be plotted in a spreadsheet.